erebe/wstunnel/docs/server_url_redirection.md

           [env: WSTUNNEL_MAX_REDIRECTS=]
           [default: 5]

+      --forward-credentials-on-redirect
+          Forward the credentials configured for the server (`--http-upgrade-credentials`, an `Authorization`/`Cookie` header, or one from `--http-headers-file`) to a redirect target on another origin (scheme, host and port).
+Off by default, so credentials stay scoped to the server URL they were configured for.
+Equivalent to curl's `--location-trusted`.
 ```

 - Default is `5` hops.
 - Set to `0` to strictly disallow redirect following.
+- Credentials are only sent to the configured origin unless `--forward-credentials-on-redirect` is
+  set (see §4).

 ---